OpenRCT2/OpenRCT2/distribution/scripting.md

 The hot reload feature can be enabled by editing your `config.ini` file and setting `enable_hot_reloading` to `true` under `[plugin]`.
 When this is enabled, the game will auto-reload the script in real-time whenever you save your JavaScript file.
 This allows rapid development of plug-ins as you can write code and quickly preview your changes, such as closing and opening a specific custom window on startup.
 A demonstration of this can be found on YouTube: [OpenRCT2 plugin hot-reload demo](https://www.youtube.com/watch?v=jmjWzEhmDjk)

 ## Breaking changes

-As of version 34 there are breaking Api changes.
+As of version 34 there are a few breaking API changes:

 - **Version 34:** `Entity.type` will now return `"guest"` or `"staff"` instead of `"peep"`.
 - **Version 63:** Accessing G2 sprites by id directly is now deprecated in favor of a future-proof implementation using `IconName` and/or `context.getIcon()`.